SaifUllahUmar0317/diabetes-prediction-cli/README.md

 - Convert CLI to GUI using Tkinter or PyQt
 - Add model explainability (e.g., SHAP)
 - Deploy as a web app using Flask or Streamlit
+- Improve the model's accuracy
 ---

+## 🚧 Note

+- This is a baseline model using SMOTE and basic classifiers.
+Metrics are moderate and will be improved in later weeks using advanced techniques.